Parallels/vagrant-parallels/README.md

 along with a `Vagrantfile` that does default settings for the provider-specific configuration for this provider.

+## Networking
+By default 'vagrant-parallels' uses the basic Vagrant networking approach.
+By default VM has one adapter assigned to the 'Shared' network in Parallels Desktop.
+But you can also add one ore more `:private_network` adapters, as described below:

+### Private Network
+It is fully compatible with basic Vagrant [Private Networking](http://docs.vagrantup.com/v2/networking/private_network.html).
+#### Available arguments:
+- `type` - IP configuration way: `:static` or `:dhcp`.
+Default is `:static`.
+If `:dchp` is set, such adapter will be configured to default subnet: '10.37.129.1/255.255.255.0'.
+- `ip` - IP address wich will be assigned to this network adapter.
+It is required only if type is `:static`.
+- `netmask` - network mask.
+Default is `255.255.255.0`.
+It is required only if type is `:static`.
+- `nic_type` - Unnecessary argument, means the type of network adapter.
+Can be any of `virtio`, `e1000` or `rtl`.
+Default is `e1000`.

+#### Example:
+Vagrant.configure("2") do |config|
+  config.vm.network :private_network, ip: "33.33.33.50", netmask: "255.255.0.0"
+  config.vm.network :private_network, type: :dhcp, nic_type: "rtl"
+end
+It means that two private network adapters will be configured:
+1) The first will have static ip '33.33.33.50' and mask '255.255.0.0'.
+It will be represented as device `e1000` by default (e.g. 'Intel(R) PRO/1000 MT').
+2) The second adapter will be configured as `rtl` ('Realtek RTL8029AS') and get an IP from internal DHCP server, which is working on the default network '10.37.129.1/24'.

 ## Development

 To work on the `vagrant-parallels` plugin, clone this repository out